ipfs/ipfs-docs/README.md

 You can earn the undying love of the IPFS community _and_ make some money by closing an issue with the [`bounty` tag](https://github.com/ipfs/ipfs-docs/issues?q=is%3Aopen+is%3Aissue+label%3Abounty)!
 Submissions must be production-ready and meet all the specifications listed on the issue page.
 Check out the [current list of open bounties →](https://github.com/ipfs/devgrants/projects/1)

-If you are attempting to close an issue that has a bounty assigned to it, great!
+If you are attempting to close an issue, great!
 Thanks for the help!
 Please leave a comment within the issue requesting to be assigned to that issue **before** submitting a pull request.
 This minimizes the chance of multiple different contributors duplicating work by submitting pull requests for the same issue.
 If you submit a pull request to an issue _without_ first being assigned to it, that pull request may not be accepted.

 ### Suggestions